-(d) In order to ensure the continuity and integrity of securities issues in relation to which a CSD provides the notary or central maintenance services, as well as the possibility for transferable securities to be traded on trading venues and to be subject to financial collateral arrangements in accordance with Article 3(2) of CSDR, the procedures referred to in Article 20(5) of CSDR should also cover the transfer of any issuance accounts and records to another CSD, which is able to provide the notary or central maintenance services in relation to the respective securities.
+- (b) In order to ensure the continuity and integrity of securities issues in relation to which a CSD provides the notary or central maintenance services, as well as the possibility for transferable securities to be traded on trading venues and to be subject to financial collateral arrangements in accordance with Article 3(2) of CSDR, the procedures referred to in Article 20(5) of CSDR should also cover the transfer of any issuance accounts and records to another CSD, which is able to provide the notary or central maintenance services in relation to the respective securities. - (c) Yes.
+Where a CSD has established or intends to establish CSD links at the time of its application for authorisation pursuant to Article 16 of CSDR, Article 36 of the RTS on CSD Requirements requires the applicant CSD to include an assessment of its compliance with Article 48 of CSDR and Chapter XII of the RTS on CSD Requirements for all the CSD links.
+Where a CSD has established or intends to establish interoperable links at the time of its application for authorisation under Article 16 of CSDR, except for interoperable links referred to in Article 19(5) of CSDR, the additional procedural steps envisaged under paragraphs (3) and (4) of Article 19 of CSDR should be taken into account while complying with the general procedure pursuant to Article 17 of CSDR.

-CSD Question 2 - Organisational requirements: general new
+CSD Question 2 - Organisational requirements: general

-- (a) Can a CSD have a combined audit and risk committee? - (b) Should each of the risk, audit and remuneration committees be composed of entirely different members? - (c) Which information is a CSD required to submit about changes in its management (board members and CEO)? - (d) Article 27(2) of CSDR requires that "at least one third, but no less than two, of [the] members [of the management body] are independent".
-What does "independent" mean in respect of members of the management body? - (e) Are there any staff or category of staff that a CSD may not share with another entity of the same group of companies?
+(a) Can a CSD have a combined audit and risk committee?

-- (f) Is a direct contractual relationship between a CSD and a member of a user committee of a securities settlement system operated by that CSD mandatory? - (g) new Could a CSD share its risk monitoring committees (Article 48 of the RTS on CSD Requirements) with other entities of the same group? - (h) new Could risk monitoring committees of CSDs belonging to the same group have identical memberships?
+- (b) Should each of the risk, audit and remuneration committees be composed of entirely different members? - (c) Which information is a CSD required to submit about changes in its management (board members and CEO)? - (d) Article 27(2) of CSDR requires that "at least one third, but no less than two, of [the] members [of the management body] are independent".
+What does "independent" mean in respect of members of the management body? - (e) Are there any staff or category of staff that a CSD may not share with another entity of the same group of companies? - (f) Is a direct contractual relationship between a CSD and a member of a user committee of a securities settlement system operated by that CSD mandatory? - (g) Could a CSD share its risk monitoring committees (Article 48 of the RTS on CSD Requirements) with other entities of the same group? - (h) Could risk monitoring committees of CSDs belonging to the same group have identical memberships?